Sembrani/D2HeroKeys/hk_binds/README.md

 ### Prefixes
 1. normal - This specifies the regular casting of a spell / item
 2. quick - This specifies the quick-casting of a spell / item
-2. self - This specifies the self-casting of a spell / item
+3. self - This specifies the self-casting of a spell / item
+4. autocast - Toggles the autocast status of a skill such as Drow's Frost arrows

 ### Type
 1. item